npm package discovery and stats viewer.

 The useNumberFormat hook takes the same properties as the InputNumberFormat component, except for the component properties.
 Both approaches are equivalent, but the use of the InputNumberFormat component provides additional capabilities, which will be discussed in the section «Integration with custom components».

-The InputNumberFormat component does not change the value passed in the value or defaultValue property of the input element, so set the initialized value to something that can match the formatted value at any stage of input.
-If you make a mistake, you will see a warning about it in the console.
+To support the concept of controlled input, @react-input/number-format does not change the value passed in the value property of the input element, which means that the value in the state exactly matches the value in the input, so set the initialized value to something that can match the formatted value at any point in the input.
+If you make a mistake, you will see a warning in the console about it.

-To ensure consistent and correct operation, the type property of the input element (InputNumberFormat) must be set to "text" (the default).
+For consistent and correct behavior, the type property of the input element or the InputNumberFormat component must be set to "text" (the default).
 If you use other values, the formatting will not be applied and you will see a warning in the console.

 Examples of using